Health Insurance For Public Institution Employees

 That is, 3% of the employee’s monthly salary and the remaining 3% of the same amount is contributed by the employer.

-Contributions shall be remitted not later than 30 days from the month in question contrary to which the employee(s) shall be regarded as inactive and may not receive health benefits.
+Contributions shall be remitted not later than 30 days from the month in question contrary to which the employee(s) shall be regarded as inactive and may be deemed services at accredited health facilities.

 Cessation of Membership